 Customized staff ratings does not guarantee better results than hiring from free agency.
 GMs are encouraged to evaluate all available options before submitting a request.

-At any point during the season or offseason, GMs may submit stadium expansion plans and/or park factor modifications to be completed in the offseason.
-Stadium names can be completed at any time.
-To submit a mod request, use the commish-actions channel.
+At any point during the season or offseason, GMs may submit stadium naming requests or capacity expansion plans to be completed in the offseason.
+Stadium names may be changed at any time.
+All modification requests must be submitted in the #request-commish-action channel.

-The total amount of money that may be spent each offseason on stadiums is equal to the "Starting Balance" line in team finances.
-Additionally, teams must have enough available money to cover any upgrades.
+The total amount that may be spent on stadium upgrades each offseason is limited to the team’s “Starting Balance” as shown in team finances.
+Teams must also have sufficient available funds to cover any approved upgrades.

 Commish turned coaches (CTC) generally will have better initial coaching ratings than computer generated coaches so it's important to have some guidelines and awareness of the process.
 Requesting a CTC does not give you the right to the coach.
 He may be signed by anyone.